 Network with Nature

-Hill Holt Wood receives grant of £220,400 from the Government’s Green Recovery Challenge Fund
+Hill Holt Wood received grant of £220,400 from the Government’s Green Recovery Challenge Fund

-Until March 2023, we will be delivering our Network with Nature project; improving and maintaining two local wildlife habitats by engaging members of the community.
+Between July 2021 and March 2023, we have delivered our Network with Nature project; improving and maintaining two local wildlife habitats by engaging members of the community.

-Our vision through ‘Network with Nature’ is to improve and maintain two local wildlife habitats;
+Our vision through ‘Network with Nature’ was to improve and maintain two local wildlife habitats;

 South Witham Marsh